David-LeK/vietnam-ideological-defense/core_arguments_en.md

 **23. On Natural Disaster Prevention, Control, and Search and Rescue:**

-**Allegation:** Distorts that "man-made disasters exceed natural ones," blaming all damages on the Party and State; falsely accuses the government of being "insensitive," "abandoning the people," and "prohibiting charity"; claims the armed forces' rescue efforts are just "staging" or "performance."
+**Allegation:** Distorts that "man-made disasters exceed natural ones, infrastructure not improving", compared with developed countries, blaming all damages on the Party and State; falsely accuses the government of being "insensitive," "abandoning the people," and "prohibiting charity"; claims the armed forces' rescue efforts are just "staging" or "performance."
 * Natural disasters are objective, force majeure phenomena affecting all nations (including developed ones).
 Blaming the regime is a politicization of disasters, irrational and inhumane.
 * Disaster prevention is a strategic task enshrined in law (Law on Civil Defense, Law on Natural Disaster Prevention...) with the motto "prevention is better than cure," prioritizing human life above all.
 * The Government always directs decisively and timely upon news of storms or floods; functional forces and local authorities are always on standby to evacuate and support the people; there is no "abandonment."
 * The armed forces (Military, Police) are the core, shock troops on the front lines, disregarding danger to save people, demonstrating the nature of "serving the people," absolutely not "staging."
 * The State always encourages and honors the spirit of "mutual affection," creating conditions for lawful charitable activities; the claim of "prohibition" is a fabrication aimed at dividing the great national unity.
+* Comparing with developed countries, especially Japan, is inappropriate due to different starting points.
+Japan is a developed nation with vast financial resources accumulated over time to build infrastructure, while Vietnam is striving to balance resources for multiple development and social welfare goals.

 **Allegation:** Spreads fake news about dam failures, or claims disasters are "heaven's punishment" or due to "bad feng shui" of the regime; casts doubt on the transparency of relief efforts by the Fatherland Front.
 * Natural disasters are objective, extreme events due to climate change; superstitious attributions are malicious tactics to cause panic and incite opposition.
 * The allocation of support resources is conducted publicly and transparently according to the law; fake news spreading or charity fraud is strictly punished.
 * The reality of officers and soldiers sacrificing their lives or being injured to save people powerfully refutes claims of "acting" or "making a show."
+* Vietnam is not the only country suffering from disasters.
+The Philippines also frequently faces severe typhoons and floods despite not merging provinces, proving that disasters are due to geography and climate change.

 **Allegation:** Twists concepts, claiming that officers and soldiers helping the people is a "favor" or "grace" rather than a responsibility; accuses the government of being "passive," forcing people to "cry for help."
 * Saving people is a command from the heart, the nature of the armed forces, and a public duty, not a "favor" or grace.